acinn-litsem/acinn-litsem.github.io/category/organisation.md

 Write Papers That Get Cited and Proposals That Get Funded* (Oxford university press).
 Or
-David M Schultz: *Eloquent Scince.
+David M Schultz: *Eloquent Science.
 A practical guide to becomig a better Writer, Speaker & Atmospheric Scientist* (Springer).